A Time-Asymmetric Process in Central Force Scatterings

 \textit{Statistical Context-} A phenomena worth considering is dynamical friction \cite{chandra1,chandra2}.
 Dynamical friction, however, is like Brownian motion \cite{einstein} as a big mass enters a medium of many smaller particles and slows down as a result.
 But it is distinct from Brownian motion as the interactions are long ranged.
 It is found that in dynamical friction ``only stars with velocities less than the one under consideration contribute to the effect'' \cite{chandra3} and \cite[p.
 299]{chandra4}.

-The main requirement in our work is that the particle scatters from the\textit{ time-dependent }field\textit{ }of other massive particles, that are moving randomly and slowly in space, through a series of two-body scatterings.
-In addition, it is required that during the effective scattering the scatterer remains on one side of the scattering particle.
-This is equivalent to the assumption of the slow motion, in the dilute medium, of the large masses.
+The main requirement here is that the test particle scatters from the\textit{ time-dependent }field\textit{ }of, in comparison massive, particles that are moving randomly and slowly in space, through a series of small-angle scatterings.

-It would be interesting to analyze the effect of micro-dynamics of the structure in the universe on the frequency shift of photons coming from distant sources.
-We expect a small loss of energy for photons that undergo weak lensing \cite{weinberg,tyson} in the interstellar media of galaxies, clusters and super clusters \cite{movassagh}.
-Clearly the potential fluctuations, derived within this framework, in energy of the photons will be due to the dynamics of the lenses and disjoint from the essential time dependence of large scale space-time metric in the general theory of relativity as in Sachs-Wolfe and Rees-Sciama effects \cite{rees,sachs,weinberg}.

-At first sight the effect we are proposing seems to violate the equipartition of energy because a smaller and lighter particle \textit{``heats up''} the medium of much larger particles that have higher average energies.
-But note that we are working with a non-equilibrium process in an open system \cite{goldenfeld}.
+At first sight this effect seems to violate the equipartition of energy because a low energy particle ``heats up'' the medium of much larger particles that have higher energies.
+We are working with a non-equilibrium process in an open system.
 In attractive potentials the small particle starts from non-equilibrium initial conditions and through a series of scatterings it statistically loses energy till a final scattering where the energy in the center of mass is negative.
 There on the small particle would have a bounded orbit about that final scatterer.
-This corresponds to the breakdown of small angle scattering assumption of this paper.
+This corresponds to the breakdown of small angle scattering assumption we have made.
 In plasma physics this is known as shielding and in astrophysics it corresponds to capturing of a comet by a center of force.
-In repulsive potentials the energy of the small particle grows till the relativistic effects become significant and the transfer of energy between the small particle and the scatterers becomes of order unity with respect to the initial energy \cite[The second to last paragraph of section 13]{LandauLifshitzFields}.
+In repulsive potentials the energy of the small particle grows till the relativistic effects become significant and the transfer of energy between the small particle and the scatterers becomes of order unity with respect to the initial energy \cite[section 13]{LandauLifshitzFields}.
 Hence the effect is not an equilibration process and is applicable to systems where the assumptions of small angle scattering, as well as, $m_{1}\ll m_{2}$, $v_{1}\gg v_{2}$ but nevertheless $m_{1}v_{1}^{2}\ll m_{2}v_{2}^{2}$ hold.
-The former assumption is bound to break on time scales required for relaxation to equilibrium.
+The small angle scattering assumption is bound to break on time scales comparable to the relaxation time to equilibrium.